 From Colombia’s Caribbean coast to the vibrant cities of Bogota and Medellin, this country is such a diverse and fun place to explore.
 In the Northern region, you can’t miss Cartagena, and in my opinion, no trip to Colombia would be complete without experiencing the magic that is Parque Nacional Natural Tayrona.
 Whether you have a few days or weeks to spend in Colombia, it’s a great and affordable place to travel with friends, family or alone.

-- Check out: Top Experiences on Colombia’s Caribbean Coast below.
+- Top Experiences on Colombia’s Caribbean Coast below.

 - Comuna 13 – Medellin, Colombia